irdest/irdest/docs/website/content/home/about.md

 ---
-Introduction_Title: What is qaul.net?
+Introduction_Title: What is qaul?
 Introduction: |
-    **qaul.net** is a set of tools, that allows devices like laptops and smartphones to create a **wireless mesh network** over Bluetooth and direct WiFi connections, rather than relying on internet access via a mobile network.
-This **decentralised and open network** extends across any qaul.net-enabled device, so that if two people aren't close enough to each other for their devices to connect directly, data can be sent via other devices in the middle, without those devices being able to read or change the messages passing through it.
+    **qaul** is a set of tools, that allows devices like laptops and smartphones to create a **wireless mesh network** over Bluetooth and direct WiFi connections, rather than relying on internet access via a mobile network.
+This **decentralised and open network** extends across any qaul-enabled device, so that if two people aren't close enough to each other for their devices to connect directly, data can be sent via other devices in the middle, without those devices being able to read or change the messages passing through it.